-Prior works on visual humanoid control have attempted to integrate perception with control but face critical limitations in task complexity, motion naturalness, and data scalability.
-Early keypoint-based frameworks like HEAD~\cite{chen2025hand} introduced egocentric vision yet remain restricted to simple navigation tasks, while VideoMimic~\cite{allshire2025visual} enables environment interaction via a real2sim2real pipeline but lacks first-person perception and is confined to highly simplistic, static scenarios.
-In the domain of high-level planning, methods such as LEVER-B~\cite{xue2025leverb} embed latent vectors into reinforcement learning; however, they rely heavily on simulation data and third-person view, rendering them sensitive to real-world domain shifts and instruction variations.
-And methods like VisualMimic~\cite{yin2025visualmimic} and Doorman~\cite{xue2025opening} are tailored for specific tasks and scenarios in simulation, leading to poor generalization and a significant sim-to-real gap.
-Furthermore, extensions of Vision-Language-Action models like Humanoid-VLA~\cite{zhuang2024humanoid} focus predominantly on locomotion at the expense of complex scene interaction, whereas WholebodyVLA~\cite{jiang2025wholebodyvla} adopts decoupled strategies that constrain lower-body locomotion, failing to produce natural, human-like behaviors.
-Although recent holistic systems like Twist2~\cite{ze2025twist2} demonstrate whole-body control, they depend on expensive, hardware-dependent teleoperation for robot data collection, creating a severe bottleneck for data and training scalability.
-Addressing these gaps, we propose a framework that leverages scalable real-world human egocentric data to enable diverse, stable, and truly human-like whole-body interactions in complex environments.
+\textbf{Visual Humanoid Control.} Visual humanoid control aims to integrate perception and control, but existing methods remain limited in task complexity, motion naturalness, and data scalability.
+Keypoint-based methods such as HEAD~\cite{chen2025hand} introduce egocentric vision but are mainly restricted to simple navigation, while VideoMimic~\cite{allshire2025visual} enables interaction through a real2sim2real pipeline but lacks first-person perception and still suffers from a sim-to-real gap.
+High-level planning methods such as LEVER-B~\cite{xue2025leverb} rely on simulation and third-person observations, making them sensitive to domain shifts and instruction variations.
+Task-specific methods such as VisualMimic~\cite{yin2025visualmimic} and Doorman~\cite{xue2025opening} also suffer from limited generalization and sim-to-real gaps.
+Meanwhile, Humanoid-VLA~\cite{zhuang2024humanoid} mainly focuses on locomotion, and WholebodyVLA~\cite{jiang2025wholebodyvla} constrains lower-body motion through decoupled strategies, limiting natural whole-body behaviors.
+Although Twist2~\cite{ze2025twist2} demonstrates holistic control, it depends on costly, hardware-specific teleoperation data.